-All people living in the United States, including undocumented immigrants, have certain U.S. Constitutional Rights.
-If you are undocumented and immigration and customs enforcement (ICE) officers stop you on the street or in a public place, know you have the following rights:
+All people living in the United States, including undocumented immigrants, have certain U.S. Constitutional rights.
+If you are undocumented and immigration (ICE) agents knock on your door, know that you have the following rights:

 - You have the right to remain silent.
-You do not need to speak to ICE officers or answer any questions
+You do not need to speak to the immigration officers or answer any questions.

 - If you are asked where you were born or how you entered the United States, you may refuse to answer or remain silent.

-- You may show a know-your-rights card to the officer that explains that you will remain silent and wish to speak to an attorney
+- You may show a know-your-rights card to the officer that explains that you will remain silent and wish to speak to a lawyer.